Diff-Net: Image Feature Difference based High-Definition Map Change Detection for Autonomous Driving: Conclusion

 \section{Conclusion}

 We have proposed a learning-based HD map change detection network designed for autonomous driving applications.
 Instead of resolving the problem in several isolated steps, contrary to conventional methods, the proposed method constructs an end-to-end network that infers the map changes directly in a joint framework, yielding substantially more outstanding performance.
 The excellent performance makes our method ready to be integrated into an HD map updating pipeline and support the regular operation of a self-driving fleet.
 Three datasets have been introduced in this work to fully validate our method, including synthetic and natural HD map changes.
+The datasets are to be released to the academic community soon.
 Our future work includes expanding our methods for more map elements and handling irregularly shaped objects.